 It is important to understand how various Ignition features, in particular the Gateway network and remote services, can be leveraged to allow immediate usage of Ignition Perspective without the potential risk or disruption necessary to upgrade a running production Gateway.

 As part of the base platform, the Gateway Network allows you to create connections between Gateways, including between 8 and 7.
 The Remote Tag Provider allows you to use Tags from one Gateway on another, including both realtime and historical values.
 Remote Tag Providers created in Ignition 8 targeting Ignition 7 Gateways will support reading, writing, real-time subscriptions, and Tag history queries.
-Tags on a version 7 gateway cannot be modified or edited from a version 8 remoted tag provider.
-However edits and modifications from their host gateway/designer will be reflected in both gateways immediately.
+For more information, see the Tag Providers page.

 Therefore, to develop and deploy Perspective applications with minimum impact on your production system you can:

 Install Ignition 8 onto a different computer or VM instance.